Stacy Tessler Lindau: Career

+NowPow and CommunityRx

 In 2012, Tessler Lindau's laboratory received a $5.9 million award from the Center for Medicare and Medicaid Innovation to develop technology linking patients to community services.
 Using this funding, she developed NowPow, a "personalized community referral platform for every need and every person."
-Tessler Lindau requested the assistance of Rachel Kohler to help lead NowPow and together they expanded its operations into a 90-person startup supporting about 24,000 care professionals.
+Tessler Lindau with Rachel Kohler lead NowPow and expanded the operations into a 90-person startup supporting about 24,000 care professionals.
 Prior to the implementation of NowPow, it went through three years of studying which resulted in a digital referral platform called CommunityRx.
 The program was expected to assist 200,000 people in Illinois be linked with up-to-date information about community-based services and resources.
 In 2017, Tessler Lindau and Kohler began partnering with NYC Health + Hospitals who wished to use CommunityRx to address concerns regarding food and housing insecurities amongst patients.